tyler-vs/tyler-vs.github.io/about.md

 title: About
 ---

 Hello, my name is Tyler Van Schaick.
 I am a support developer at [We Are Underground](https://weareunderground.com) where I assist merchants who are using our Shopify themes.
-I am a front-end web developer with experience in WordPress and dabble in Shopify theme development.
+I am a front end web developer with experience in WordPress, Jekyll and Shopify theme development.
 I have been a support developer since November 2019 and a front-end developer before then.

-I use this site as a portfolio site and occasionally make blog posts related to front-end development, personal musings and Shopify tips and tricks that I come across.
+I use this site as a portfolio site, more or less used for learning about Git, GitHub and theme development and occasionally make blog posts related to front end development.

 ## About the site